We talk nearly every day with

 4.0 |

-Not only variance of the affected attribute A3 has increased fourfold,
+Not only the variance of the affected attribute A3 has increased fourfold, but those of the other attributes have

-dependence between attributes has been introduced which means that errors
+doubled.
+Even worse, a strong dependence between attributes has been introduced which means that errors will not

-will not compensate.
-If there are interactions between attributes, the
+compensate.
+If there are interactions between attributes, the introduced bias will accumulate over respondents.

-bias that may prevail over the main effects of estimated parameters.
+prevail over the main effects of estimated parameters.

 Solution

-There are many suggestions in the literature how to deal with
+There are many suggestions in the literature how to deal with prohibitions and test their influences.
+We have

 -Alternative

 Specific Design.
-A class is defined as a complete Cartesian set of
+A class is defined as a complete Cartesian set of profiles from allowed intervals, i.e. a

-attributes allowed.
-In plain language, a class is the complete set of
+set with no prohibitions among attributes allowed.
+In a plain language, a class is the complete set of profiles

-Randomized representative subsets of orthogonal profiles obtained for each
+subsets of orthogonal profiles obtained for each of the product classes are used in the experiment.
+The method is

-commercially available design programs.
-The class approach guarantees all
+converted to the prohibition strategy implemented in commercially available design programs.
+The class approach

-A class for the purpose of a conjoint study design is composed from the
+A class for the purpose of a conjoint study design is usually composed from the profiles whose certain attributes

-desirable that the defined classes can be ordered in some way, typically
+are limited to fixed intervals.
+It is desirable that the defined classes can be ordered in some way, typically by

-by price range, assumed quality, way of usage, etc. Nominal classes are
+assumed quality, size of packaging, way of usage, etc. Nominal classes are usually much harder to be handled with,

-in ordinal hyper-classes.
-The number of hierarchical levels is, at least
+and, therefore, are often grouped in ordinal hyper-classes.
+The number of hierarchical levels is, at least in

-in theory, unlimited.
+theory, unlimited.

 Application

-In a typical SP (stated preference) experiment, a choice set consists of
+In a typical stated preference experiment, a choice set consists of several alternatives among which the respondent

-The alternatives should (1) provide sufficient variations of attribute
+is asked to discriminate.
+The alternatives should (1) provide sufficient variations of attribute values in the

-estimability of the model parameters without a danger of having introduced
+managerially permissible intervals and (2) guarantee estimability of the model parameters without a danger of having

-correlations caused by improper attribute level prohibitions.
+introduced correlations caused by attribute level prohibitions.

-profiles must be partitioned into 2 (or more) classes with attribute level
+partitioned into 2 (or more) classes with attribute level intervals chosen so that all possible combinations of

-a class are allowed.
+attribute levels in a class are allowed.
 A nested class structure is common.

-A conjoint exercise should be composed of the product classes relevant
+A conjoint exercise should be composed of the product classes relevant for a given respondent, i.e. of the

-for a given respondent, i.e. of the alternatives supposed to be from the
+alternatives supposed to be from the respondent's evoked/consideration

 Class Properties

-Class structure of tested products often comes from the goal of the study
+Class structure of tested products often comes from the goal of the study quite naturally.
+E.g., cars can be

-motor vehicles, these as small, lower middle, upper middle, luxury ones,
+classified as commercial and personal motor vehicles, these as small, lower middle, upper middle, luxury ones,

-off-roads, etc., and perhaps further divided into subclasses by make,
+off-roads, etc., and perhaps further divided into sub-classes by make, equipment features, etc. Consumption goods

-these into low-level up to luxury classes, then according to the
+can be divided into categories, these into low-level up to luxury classes, then according to the packaging, etc.

-packaging, etc.The class structure and order of the class levels always
+The class structure and order of the class levels always depends on the conditions and objectives of the

-that does not contradict the rules of DOE - Design
+study in a way that does not contradict the rules of DOE

-Of Experiments.
+- Design Of Experiments.

 - A class structure must be strictly hierarchical.
-No exceptions are
+No exceptions are allowed.

-- The whole range of tested products (rather than attribute ranges)
+- The whole range of tested products (rather than attribute ranges) is partitioned into product classes such

-attribute levels belonging to the class are allowed inside the
+that all combinations of attribute levels belonging to the class are allowed inside the class.
+If this is

-hierarchy level, a class should be divided into lower-level
+not possible by classifying products in a single hierarchy level, a class should be divided into lower-level

 sub-classes (nests).